Services > Field Testing > Claim Support & Event Response

 When something goes wrong on a solar PV site, the first questions are usually simple: What was damaged?
 Where is it located?
 How widespread is it?
 And what evidence is needed for the next step?

 The answer is not always visible from the outside.
-Hail, storms, lightning, fire, maintenance activity, cleaning equipment, or installation-related stress can damage modules, strings, and electrical components in different ways.
+Hail, storms, lightning, fire, maintenance activity, cleaning equipment, vegetation management, or installation-related stress can damage modules and field components in different ways.
 Some damage is obvious.
-Other issues, such as cell cracks, bypass diode defects, or affected strings, may require targeted field testing.
+Other issues, such as hidden cell cracks, thermal anomalies, moisture-related effects, or electrical faults, may require targeted field testing.

 When this inspection helps